Fundamental Quality Bound on Optical Quantum Communication: Bosonic Continuous-Variable Systems

-where we first used the lower-semicontinuity of the reverse relative entropy of entanglement, then its monotonicity under LOCC processing and in the last step its additivity on tensor products (cf.\ Lemma~\ref{Lem:Reverse_REE_Properties} for these properties).
+where we first used the lower-semicontinuity of the reverse relative entropy of entanglement, then its monotonicity under LOCC processing and in the last step its additivity on tensor products (recall Lemma~\ref{Lem:Reverse_REE_Properties} for these properties).

-For the lower bound, we exploit that the right-hand side of Eq.~\eqref{Eq:Choi_Preparation} is an isotropic state of local dimension \(d\).
-Due to the inherent symmetries of isotropic states, its reverse relative entropy of entanglement can be evaluated analytically using the methods from~\cite{Vollbrecht_2001}.
-Recall that, by definition, an isotropic state is invariant under all unitaries of the form \( \mathcal{U} := U \otimes \overline{U} \) for any \(d\)-dimensional unitary \(U \in \mathrm{U}(d)\).
-Since such operation preserve separability, we can then invoke unitary invariance and the joint convexity of the relative entropy to deduce that for all \(\sigma \in \mathcal{S}\):
+On the other hand, we can make use of the fact that the output state of the protocol is an isotropic state of dimension \(d\).
+First, by the support condition, we can restrict the optimisation w.l.o.g.\ to the set of \(d\)-dimensional separable states, denoted \(\mathcal{S}_d\).
+The reverse relative entropy of entanglement can then be evaluated analytically using the methods from~\cite{Vollbrecht_2001}.
+Recall that, by definition, an isotropic state is invariant under all unitaries of the form \( \mathcal{U} := U \otimes \overline{U} \), where \(U\) is any \(d\)-dimensional unitary \(U \in \mathrm{U}(d)\).
+Since such an operation preserves separability, we can invoke the unitary invariance and the joint convexity of the relative entropy to deduce that for all \(\sigma \in \mathcal{S}_d\):